 - Starting with Pokémon Black and White, the four seasons rotate each month, meaning they all last around 30 days apiece.
 The Pokemon Deerling and Sawsbuck were also shown to have different Forms in different Seasons, and some routes and cities even have different routes/paths/items depending on Season.

-- Downplayed in Pikmin 2.
-Each of the four seasons is present within one particular area, rather than all seasons appearing in a cyclic fashion through all areas: Valley of Repose is set in winter, Awakening Wood is set in spring, Perplexing Pool is set in summer, and Wistful Wild is set in autumn.
+- Downplayed in Pikmin 2 and 3.
+In both games, each of the four seasons is present within one particular area, rather than all seasons appearing in a cyclic fashion through all areas.
+In the second game, Valley of Repose is set in winter, Awakening Wood is set in spring, Perplexing Pool is set in summer, and Wistful Wild is set in autumn.
+The third game has it like this: Tropical Wilds (summer), Garden of Hope (spring), Distant Tundra (winter) and Twilight River (autumn).

 - One episode of Samurai Jack was called "The Four Seasons of Death", and consisted of four vignettes, each set in one of the four seasons where Jack faces a threat related to the season's characteristics.
 In fall, a Mad Scientist collects special leaves to concoct a poison to put into the water of a nearby well.
 In winter, a mountain-dwelling warrior race forges a powerful sword and gives it to their greatest champion to guard their territory.
 In summer, Jack is accosted in the desert by spirits of the wind-whipped sands.
 In spring, a nature sprite attempts to seduce Jack into staying with her forever.